JasminHT/hexgame/README.md

 Seed action can launch to other planets.
 Zoom out a bit.

-Try and click a coastal tile many times to see cool visuals.
+Try and click the same tile a dozen times to see cool visuals.

 CREDITS
 All Hex code learned from RedBlogGames' great article on hex grids: